 Tip: Omega-3 supplement against dry eyes

-Rosacea and suffer from dry, burning, itchy irritated eyes, blurred vision and sand grain feeling.
-Then omega-3 supplement makes sense.
+If you suffer from rosacea and dry, burning, itchy irritated eyes, blurred vision and a grain of sand feeling, it may make sense to take an omega-3 supplement.

-This study showed that an omega-3 (360 mg EPA/240mg DHA) capsule twice a day improved dry eyes after 3 months.
+Research has shown that taking an omega-3 capsule (360 mg EPA/240 mg DHA) twice a day for three months improved dry eyes.

 Tip: UV sun protection